haowu97/netlify/content/posts/Academic/PaperWriting.en.md

 1. policy suggestion

-Language issue
+### Language issue

-Use present tense
+Use present tense:

-用过去式一般使
+- Most of the time, the general present tense is used,
+- the past tense is generally a description of outdated documents.

-Active vs. passive vioce 对于自己发现的结论，使用肯定的语气
+Active vs. passive voice: Use a positive tone for the conclusions you find

-这那之后加名词
+This/that: specific nouns should be followed by this/that, for example:

-This suggest
+- This suggest

-This results suggests
+- This results suggests(preferred)

-Sentence fragments & run-on sentences(最好写短句，不要写长难句)
+Sentence fragments & run-on sentences: It’s better to write short sentences instead of long and difficult sentences.

-公司违约率：股价波动率；债券收益率；CDS spread

-引用前人的文献是为了简化自己的论文